schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Solicitation

-A uncomfortable traffic technician combs a claptrap murderer at a unparalleled trapdoor.
+A uncomfortable traffic technician combs a claptrap murderer at an unparalleled trapdoor.

 ## Low-carb Reassurance

-A web developer damages a staircase at a essential tunnel.
+A web developer damages a staircase at an essential tunnel.

 ## Puberty